Maes-tr0/warehouse-placement-optimizer/README.md

 * `AuthenticatedUserService`
 * password configuration

-The application currently uses HTTP Basic authentication.
+The application uses Spring Security form login for the browser interface and HTTP Basic authentication for REST/API testing through tools such as Swagger UI and Postman.

 ---